-The institution has a highly enabling ecosystem for Research, Innovation, Incubation, Entrepreneurship, and Technology transfer.
-This activity is led by the Directorate of Innovation, Entrepreneurship & Startup activities (IES), IPR- Cell, and Vignan Technology Business Incubator.
+The institution have ecosystem for Research, Innovation, Incubation, Entrepreneurship, and Technology transfer.
+This activity is led by the Directorate of Innovation, Entrepreneurship & Startup activities (IES), IPR-Cell, and Vignan Technology Business Incubator.
 The details are given below:

-Directorate of IES: The IES is a creative hub that nurtures entrepreneurial endeavors on campus.MoU signed with The Indus Entrepreneurs (TiE), Hyderabad to scale up business ideas.
-MoU signed with National Research Development Corporation (NRDC), Govt., of India in 2020.
+MoU signed with The Indus Entrepreneurs (TiE), Hyderabad and National Research Development Corporation (NRDC), Govt., of India.